imagegenius/aports/README.md

 This repo builds and uploads the alpine packages location in the `ig` folder.

-For now the packages are just uploaded to an image, from which the images can be extracted:
+For now the packages are just uploaded to an image, from which the packages can be extracted:

 ```bash
 # create the container to copy the packages from